Doubling A Chocolate Syrup Recipes

-I have two recipes for this Chocolate syrup, see if you can find the similarities in formula.
-Since there are ten of us I'd double the recipe because it originally served 4 cups of hot cocoa.
+I double the recipe because it originally served 4 cups of hot cocoa.
 To double the hot cocoa, I measure a slight heaping half cup of cocoa and pour in a little more than 8 cups of milk.
 When I wanted the syrup for drizzling or adding to cakes, I stick more to the exact measures, because once the water or coconut milk is put in you can't take it out to adjust the mixture and you don't want it too runny.
 The common denominators are the key to creativity.
 Mix the dry ingredients in a medium sized sauce pan, then add the liquid, bring to a boil, cook on low.
 Turn off and add in your flavoring.
 In this case vanilla!

-You'll have no problem coming up with uses for this syrup...but in cake you run out ... of ideas, here are a few of our favorite uses.
-Drizzled over warm vegan chocolate cake and let the cake set in the refrigerator, to drizzle over popcorn, on ice cream, in pancake mix, drizzled over fruit, mixed into cold milk or just saved some of the hot chocolate in the fridge... to drink later.
-What will you use these hot chocolate syrup for.
+You'll have no problem coming up with uses for this syrup...but in case you run out ... of ideas, here are a few of our favorite uses. *Drizzled over warm vegan chocolate cake and let the

 |remember to let someone else clean the pot!|

 Chocolate Syrup Serves 8

 1 cup Sugar